 If you have diabetes, it is very important that you attend your eye screening appointment.
 Undiagnosed diabetic retinopathy can lead to BLINDNESS.

 When the building works are complete, we hope to hold future screening sessions within the surgery premises and we thank you for your understanding this year.

 Expansion of Stoke Road Surgery

-The work will deliver more consulting rooms, a new Patient waiting room, additional admin offices and a complete refurbishment of the existing building.
+The work will deliver more consulting rooms, a new Patient waiting room, additional admin space and a complete refurbishment of the existing building.

-Please note parking at the surgery has been restricted slightly whilst the building work is taking place, so please allow extra time for parking.
-We will do our best to minimise any disruption to our patients and the services we deliver.
-We would also, like to apologise if you are incovenienced but please bear with us whilst this work is in progress.
-Thankyou.
+Please note that parking at the surgery will be restricted slightly whilst the building work is taking place so please allow extra time for parking.
+We will do our best to minimise any disruption to our patients and the services we deliver and we apologise if you are inconvenienced during this time.
+Please bear with us whilst this work is in progress.
+Thank you.

 Antibiotics do NOT work against viral infections, which cause most acute colds, sore throats or coughs, and can therefore, cause more HARM than good.
 Symptoms can be eased by drinking plenty of water and rest.

 Colds can last about two weeks and may result in a cough/phlegm.
 There are various over the counter remedies to ease these symptoms.
 Speak to a pharmacist for a advice.
 If your symptoms last longer than three weeks, or you become breathless, have chest pains, speak to a nurse/doctor.

 Antibiotics are used to treat infections caused by bacteria.
 The bacteria can sometimes become reseistant so that the antibiotic no longer works.
 The more often you use an antibiotic, the more likely the antibiotic WON'T work for you.

 Speak to a PHARMACIST or visit www.nhs.uk/Antibiotics for more information.